 The design has to be world-class, attractive, sharp, and clean

 The site must be easy for visitors to find what they're looking for with clear calls to action

 1st Example: Eventus Solutions Group

 As you can see from the initial view of their home page Eventus Solutions Group make's it clear about what they do and who they serve.
 Helping people understand your business offering withing 5 seconds of landing on your site is a good test, does your site accomplish that?
 The site is also completely responsive to different viewing formats, and the design is sharp and clean.
-If you'd like to see how their site looks on different types of devices you can test it.

 All said, the most effective part of the Eventus site is their secondary navigation elements just below the banner.
 The three green boxes are a great method of directing visitors to the key areas of their business, allowing different types of needs to be met efficiently for different roles within their target clients.
 When a call center in need visits their website they can easily find the information they're looking for, whether it's the CEO, CIO, or Operations Manager.